brnakin/parkinsons-voice/PROJECT_REPORT.md

 ## Executive Summary

 This project successfully developed a machine learning pipeline to detect Parkinson's disease using vocal biomarkers from sustained phonations.
-The best-performing model achieved an F1-score of 0.967 and accuracy of 0.948 using K-Nearest Neighbors (KNN) with feature selection on the UCI Parkinson's Dataset.
+The best-performing model achieved an F1-score of 0.966 and accuracy of 0.948 using Support Vector Machine (SVM) with baseline features on the UCI Parkinson's Dataset.
 The project employed rigorous statistical analysis, comprehensive feature engineering, and explainable AI techniques to create a clinically interpretable model for early Parkinson's disease screening.

 ## 1. Project Overview